 Top Institutes for Aeronautical Engineering

 One of the top colleges for Aeronautical Engineering in Canada, Centennial College of Ontario University offers two diploma courses in Aerospace Engineering that give students a solid understanding of aircraft manufacturing and system management.
-Helping you master the CAD, CAM, CNC operations, these intensive diplomas are designed to give you industry-standard training in the field.
+To help you master CAD, CAM, and CNC operations, these intensive diplomas are designed to give you industry-standard training in the field.
 Below is a table for you to understand these courses:

 |Criteria||Aerospace Manufacturing Engineering Technician||Aerospace Manufacturing Engineering Technology|